-The Foundation for Women in Film & Television–Toronto plays a critical role in funding and increasing access to WIFT-T programs and events.
+The Foundation for Women in Film & Television–Toronto plays a critical role in funding and increasing access to WIFT Toronto programs and events.

-The Foundation for WIFT-T raises funds to enable WIFT-T to carry out its mission to empower women in the screen-based industry.
-Funds raised help subsidize our custom-tailored professional development programs and offer bursaries and scholarships.
+The Foundation for WIFT Toronto raises funds to enable the organization to carry out its mission of building and advancing the careers of WIFT Toronto members by providing professional development, peer support, and mentorship opportunities.
+Funds raised help subsidize professional development programs and offer bursaries and scholarships.

-By donating to our Foundation, you make it possible for women to attend our programs and gain invaluable business and leadership skills, access to industry and academic leaders, and career advancement opportunities.
+By donating to the Foundation, you make it possible for women+ to gain invaluable business and leadership skills, access to industry and academic leaders, and career advancement opportunities.

 ~Donor Virginia Thompson, President, Vérité Films